-CNN Ratings: 2015-2017 Rankings Deciphered & Has Trump Made An Impact?
+CNN Ratings, 2015-2017 Rankings Deciphered — Has Trump Made An Impact?

 — CindyForTrump (@immigrant_legal) February 17, 2017

-There is, however, something to be said for CNN ratings since Trump beat Hillary Clinton on Election night.
-According to Yahoo News, the period of November 9, 2016 to January 10, 2017, average viewership for the three top news channels puts CNN in second place, but when juxtaposed with the same time period a year ago, viewership of CNN grew only one percent, while FNC and MSNBC had an approximate 30 percent increase in this regard.
+There is, however, something to be said for CNN ratings since Trump beat Hillary Clinton on election night.
+According to Yahoo News, during the period of November 9, 2016, to January 10, 2017, average viewership for the three top news channels puts CNN in second place, but when juxtaposed with the same time period a year ago, viewership of CNN grew only 1 percent, while FNC and MSNBC had an approximate 30 percent increase in this regard.

 In addition to this, CNN ratings during the primetime hours have gone down by 18 percent since last year, while Fox and MSNBC gained 31 and 41 percent, respectively.

-CNN has also done poorly with 25 to 54 year-olds since last year, seeing a slight decrease in their viewership.
+CNN has also done poorly with 25- to 54-year-olds since last year, seeing a slight decrease in their viewership.
 Meanwhile, CNN’s two main competitors have added viewers from this age group, Fox going up by 37 percent and MSNBC going up by 19 percent.

-As far as CNN ratings are concerned, they’re losing some viewers, but this loss is not as significant as Fox New’s gain since the end of the 2016 election.
+As far as CNN ratings are concerned, they’re losing some viewers, but this loss is not as significant as Fox News’ gain since the end of the 2016 election.
 Both of these things play a part in the channel’s struggle.
-It looks like right now the fight is between CNN and MSNBC for the second spot, while FNC stays at number one for the time being.
+It looks like right now the fight is between CNN and MSNBC for the second spot, while FNC stays at No. 1 for the time being.

 [Featured Image by Ethan Miller/Getty Images]